 by Danielle Lawson @ Live in 10 countries

-Tension at boarder crossing
+Tension at border crossing

 by Stephen Schreck @ A Backpackers Tale

 And there I stood nervous as after a few minutes a guard came down and started chatting with the agent as they peered at my passport.
+Nerves shot through me as the guard grabbed my passport and stepped out of the booth.

 Now we need to take a pause in our tale for me to tell you a couple of fun facts about me.
+First people have chuckled at my last name – Schreck – which is pronounced like a certain famous green monster that has started in multiple hit movies.
+And I’ve heard all the jokes… you’re not green, where’s donkey etc.

+Second, this has always driven me nuts.
 But as he approached, his face broke out in a smile.
 “Schreck…. really!”, he chuckled.

 Playing Pictionary at a hospital in Laos